Colombia Uncovered Tour Report, February 2024

 We saw the obligatory Golden-eyed Flowerpiercer (previously known as Deep-blue Flowerpiercer), Three-striped Warbler, Canada Warbler, Scarlet-rumped Cacique, Pale-naped Brushfinch, Common Chlorospingus (here of the race nigriceps), Mountain Wren and Sepia-brown Wren (also known as Sharpe’s Wren).

-We encountered a nice mixed-spcies feeding flock, with Sulphur-bellied Tyrannulet, Handsome Flycatcher, White-banded Tyrannulet, Golden-bellied Flycatcher, Rufous-breasted Flycatcher, Spotted Barbtail, Streaked Xenops, Black-and-white Warbler and Blackburnian Warbler.
+We encountered a nice mixed-species feeding flock, with Sulphur-bellied Tyrannulet, Handsome Flycatcher, White-banded Tyrannulet, Golden-bellied Flycatcher, Rufous-breasted Flycatcher, Spotted Barbtail, Streaked Xenops, Black-and-white Warbler and Blackburnian Warbler.
 We also heard White-bellied Antpitta far away from the road.
 We then went to look for the White-rimmed Brushfinch – a sought-after species in South America – and saw it well, but it was difficult to photograph due to the poor light conditions.
 (It is also found in the southern Andes of Colombia and northern Andes of Ecuador, north and east of Quito).

 The range-restricted White-rimmed Brushfinch (photo Daniel Orozco).